bevry/projectz/README.md

 The `posttest` script here automatically compiles your project with projectz after your tests have successfully completed, providing you use `npm test` to run your tests.
 This is a great place to put projectz as projectz only updates meta documents so won't affect your test, and will always run before a publish.

+### GitHub Rate Limiting

+If you get a rate limit warning, you will need to add `GITHUB_ACCESS_TOKEN` (or a `GITHUB_CLIENT_ID` AND `GITHUB_CLIENT_SECRET` combination) to your environment.
+To do this:

+1. Create a personal access token for your computer at: https://github.com/settings/tokens
+2. Projectz needs the readonly/access permissions for repos and users
+3. Generate the token and copy it
+4. Inside your dotfile profile (`.bashrc`, `.zshrc`) add `export GITHUB_ACCESS_TOKEN="the token value"`
+5. Open a new shell, or run `export GITHUB_ACCESS_TOKEN="the token value"` in your current shell
+6. Run projectz again

 ## Configuring Projectz